 Traditionally, the Airport has relied on the surrounding terrain and on operator specifications (ops specs) to constrain night operations.
-And to date annual operations at night have numbered in the dozens.
+And indeed annual operations at night have been relatively infrequent, numbering only in the dozens (see appendix B for details).
 An examination of operational data, however, suggests that circumstances may be more complex and less stable than previously assumed.

-Curfew violating operations, for example, show a significant amount of growth.
+Operations during the airport's voluntary curfew, for example, show a significant amount of growth.
 In 2013, 39 non-medical operations took place from 11:00 pm to 6:00 am.
-This number represents an increase of 39.3% over the prior year.
+10 This number represents an increase of 39.3% over the prior year.
 2012 also saw growth as compared to 2011, albeit at a more modest 12.0%.
 For comparison, overall operations increased year on year by only 0.48% in 2013 and 3.6% in 2012.
-Night operations are becoming a larger proportion of activity at the Airport.
+11 Night operations are becoming a larger proportion of activity at the Airport.